ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 ## Fabric

 Forget about fabric, it's about how UI components are rendered and it's mostly internal.
 It will have very little influence on your module, with the exception on how your UI components are registered.

+## Bridgeless

+It's just a configuration flag that completely removes the JSON bridge. `old arch` modules will still work (in fact they use JSI too).
+It's just part of the migration to kill the old bridge once and for all.

 # Turbo Modules